d4rk-d4nph3/Myra/README.md

 ### Todos
  - [x] Add support for more layers such as ARP.
+ - [x] Integrate Threat Intelligence
  - [ ] Generate Top 10 list for each layer depending upon count.
  - [ ] Generate Plots of statistics.
  - [ ] Support output in HTML and PDF.
- - [ ] Write Unit Tests
+ - [ ] Write unit tests
- - [ ] Multi-threading support for efficiency.
+ - [ ] Multiprocessing support for efficiency.
- - [x] Integrate Threat Intelligence